That 3AM Phone Call

 There’s a lot going on all the time.
 Some of it is critical, and some can wait to be addressed.

-At commercial properties in Dallas security companies have an ongoing flow of activity and interaction with the clients.
+Security companies at commercial properties in Dallas have a range interaction with the clients.
 Maintenance issues, curiosities, break-ins and property damage are just the tip of the iceberg.
-And knowing the difference between what to call YOU about at 3 in the morning and what to send you an email about sounds obvious, and in these photos some are pretty clear.
-But knowing each client and each property, and it’s needs, allows us to often manage issues for you without bothering you and just informing you about the things that need to be addressed on your end.
+Knowing the difference between what to call YOU about at 3 in the morning and what to send you an email about to receive the next morning sounds like a simple thing, but it’s a different level of interactivity for each client.
+Knowing each client and each property, and it’s needs, allows us to often manage issues for you without bothering you and just informing you about the things that need to be addressed on your end.

 Managing a relationship with the local police department is an exercise in tactical operations, diplomacy, politics and often just personal relationships.
 Too many security companies in Dallas try to act like the police force, not work with them in a cooperative manner.